plantuml/glossa/README.md

-# Wiki Syntax Converter
+# Wiki syntax converter

-Wiki Syntax Converter is an incubation library designed to parse and convert various wiki syntaxes, including Markdown, AsciiDoc, Creole, and more, through a centralized pivot format, Glossa Markup Language (GML).
+`Glossa` is an incubation library designed to parse and convert various wiki syntaxes, including Markdown, AsciiDoc, Creole, and more, through a centralized pivot format, Glossa Markup Language (GML).

 This project is being developed with future integration into PlantUML in mind.

 ## Overview